jkomoros/CASsim/README.md

 (If you want the new simulator to immediately show up in the drop down in the simulator options, you'll need to run `gulp generate-listings-json`.
 That will be run automatically when building or deploying.)

+If you want to do a simulator that has 'agents' making decisions, pasture-demo.js and standing-ovation.js are better starting points, because they demonstrate how to use graphs, AgentSimulator subclasess, etc.

 ### Simulator Class

 Your customizable simulator is a class that must have the methods described below.
 Note that the `BaseSimulator` class provides stubs for most of these.